Alex Simmons BA(Hons)

 At Reading I was exposed to every extreme of the contemporary art spectrum by tutors from all disciplines of Fine Art, notably Richard Wilson, Terry Pope, Bill Culbert, Anya Gallacio, Sam Taylor-Wood, Ceal Floyer, Stephen Buckley, Roger Cook and Peter Kalkhoff.
 Having arrived at Reading as a 'Painter' my creative practice developed to embrace all media with sculpture and installation quickly becoming equally rewarding ways to express my ideas.
 I became fascinated by the work of Donald Judd and David Mach among many, and a minimalist aesthetic gripped my work, tempered by my love of irony.
 For a period I split my studio time between making objects and painting imagined objects.

-After University I returned to Cornwall with the ambition to establish myself as a painter.
-I draw an abundance of inspiration from my surroundings fueled by the ever strengthening community of artists here.
+After University I returned to Cornwall where I draw an abundance of inspiration from my surroundings fueled by the ever strengthening community of artists here.
 The Cornish land and seascapes are central to my life and at the heart of the work that I produce.

 back